Dr. Ken Manges Ph.D. | Forensic Psychologist |Expert Witness

 Differences between Demonstrative Evidence and Substantive Evidence:

-- Cannot independently prove a fact – can only illustrate or explain other testimonial, documentary, or real proof
+- Cannot independently prove a fact – can only illustrate or explain other testimonials, documentary, or real proof

 - Is usually prepared for litigation